Pure Oil Service Station (Hartwell, Georgia)

 The Pure Oil Service Station in Hartwell, Georgia, on Howell St. at Jackson St., was built in 1932.
 It was listed on the National Register of Historic Places in 1986.

-It has also been known as White's Service Station & Muffler Shopand "Willie's Service Station and Muffler shop".
+It has also been known as "White's Service Station & Muffler Shop" and "Willie's Service Station and Muffler shop".
 It is a one-story brick structure with styling derivative of English Tudor Revival architecture.